Parthiba-Hazra/gsoc-2024/README.md

 ## Implementation Details

 1.  **GitHub Actions Workflow for CI/CD**:
     Developing a GitHub Actions workflow  that automates the building, deployment, and testing of the CheckpointRestoreOperator in a Kubernetes cluster was crucial for verifying the functionality of the features implemented throughout this project.
-The verification workflows were extended with  additional linting and Go module checks that ensure code quality and compliance with best practices
+The verification workflows were extended with  additional linting and Go module checks that ensure code quality and compliance with best practices.

 2.  **Count-Based Retention Policies**:
     The simplest method for limiting the number of checkpoints is by using a count-based retention policy that allows users to specify a threshold at global, namespace, pod, or container level.
 This functionality was implemented with custom resource definition (CRD) that allows to specify a limit for the number of checkpoints at a particular level.
 For example, the following policy would limit the maximum number of checkpoints per namespace, pod and container to 50, 30 and 10, respectively.